 - the means of entry into and exit from the excavation.

-A PCBU who has management or control of a workplace where excavation work is being carried out must take all reasonable steps to obtain current underground essential services information relating to the part of the workplace where the excavation work is being carried out, and areas adjacent to it, before directing or allowing the excavation to commence.
+A PCBU must take all reasonable steps to obtain current underground essential services information relating to the part of the workplace where the excavation work is being carried out, and areas adjacent to it before directing or allowing the excavation to commence.
 This information must be provided to any person engaged to carry out excavation work.

 - the essential services that may be affected